 Changing Attitudes and Behaviors

 Codependency treatment also requires the individual to have a conscious awareness of their behaviors.
 Instead of acting on reflex, they are more thoughtful towards those they are influencing through their behavior.
 This is done through holding a person accountable and sticking to boundaries that are established.
 Most importantly, this should always be done with love as the intention.
 As long as the recovering alcoholic/addict has focus of their higher power, the behavior will be one of love and not of shame, blame or fear.

 Cirque Lodge Individual and Family Treatments

 When the individual comes into our alcohol and drug rehab center, a large part of the process is to treat them for their codependency problems with therapy.
 Each resident benefits from having a primary counselor who helps them on with multiple one-on-one sessions each week and coordinated phone or video sessions with the family.
 These therapies address their behaviors and provide methods for rehabilitating and changing these behaviors.

 Since the alcoholic/addict isn't the only one struggling with these behaviors, a family program is part of drug treatment at Cirque Lodge.
 Family Week is designed to help families address the drama of codependency within the home.
 Workshops are provided to raise awareness on these behaviors and how to avoid enabling.
 Therapies are provided on a family level to help remove the fears within the home and begin the process of healing and love.

-People can revert back into the behaviors of a codependenct relationship throughout the recovery process.
+People can revert back into the behaviors of a codependent relationship throughout the recovery process.
 The real solution is to make sure that it doesn't thrive.
 The fear that comes from this type of behavior must be short lived, and the focus of love and a higher power must continually exist.
 We strive to make every alcoholic/addict, as well as their families aware of the dangers of codependency.
 This is done with a caring environment filled with love and support.
 This can help to restore the responsibility and accountability needed for long term sobriety.